“No self-respecting poacher would be without these,” the burly driver chuckled as he deftly jangled a set of forged keys.

 Oh, how I long to go back.

-- See a full 17-day itinerary of the Cape Wrath trail, north to south here.
+See the full 17-day itinerary of the Cape Wrath trail, north to south here.

 Jane walked the Cape Wrath trail in August 2016.